sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 - `main` functions in the text and JSON Bril representations can take arguments that are fed to `brili`.
 The Bril interpreter doesn't parse the command line itself.
 We also decided `main` doesn't return an exit code for simplicity.
-- Interpreter should not fail with implementation-specific errors (added custom exceptions)
+- Originally, the Bril interpreter simply threw string message exceptions on errors.
+We made the design decision that the interpreter should not leak interpretation details through uncaught excerptions for anticipated failures.
+We updated the interpreter to return a specific exception, which is caught and send to standard error along with a custom exit code.

 ### Hardest parts